 - Combine the smoked salmon and crab meat together.
 Add the red bell pepper, green onion, mayonnaise, Dijon mustard, lemon juice, breadcrumbs, salt, pepper, and smoked paprika.
 Taste and adjust any seasonings to your preference.
 Since there’s no raw egg in the mix you can taste and adjust the flavors until you’re happy with the mix.

-- Heat oil: in a large nonstick skillet.
+- Heat oil: in a large nonstick skillet or plancha (flat top) on your grill.

 The result.
 Pure awesomeness.